salsalabs/multicopy/README.md

 This package contains a Go application that reads a client's images and files repository.
 Files from the repository are written to disk, retaining then directory structure from the repository.
+Tests show that `multicopy` runs in about 1% of the time that the original, `wget`-based process.
 # Prerequisites
 * Login credentials for the client.